Chromium Oxide: What it is & Where it’s Used

 Chromium Oxide’s Key Applications

 The outstanding thermal stability, plus the inherent corrosion and wear resistance of chromium oxide, make it an ideal ceramic for extreme processing environments associated with dirty atmospheres and high temperatures, such as the solid gasification of biomass or coal.
 Chromium oxide suppliers often provide solutions non-ferrous metallurgy applications, including fused cast refractory Cr2O3 for primary copper and zinc processing.
-It is predominantly used in flash smelters, converting furnaces, slag cleaning furnaces, smelting furnaces, and for tap hole constructions.
+It is predominantly used in flash melters, converting furnaces, slag cleaning furnaces, smelting furnaces, and for tap hole constructions.

 Looking for Chromium Oxide Products?